 The South African government report is available at

 The ICESCR Campaign, which comprises a number of civil society organisations (CSOs) driving the process, including the People’s Health Movement South Africa (PHM-SA), is coordinating civil society input to the process.
-There will be consultations taking place in a number of provinces to get input for the civil society submission.
-PHM-SA wants to set up a working group from its members to help coordinate PHM-SA and Health inputs to the joint report.
+There will be work taking place in a number of provinces, including some community consultations, to get input for the civil society submission.
+PHM-SA has set up a working group from its members to help coordinate PHM-SA and Health inputs to the joint report.

 To join the ICESCR working group, please contact Anneleen de Keukelaere at email@example.com.